LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/UserDefinedTypes/Classes/Static.md

 A class can contain static members, either data or functions.

+static members solve the problem of: “how do you make a compile-time constant inside a class?”

+The static keyword, in this
+situation, means “there’s only one instance, regardless of how many objects of the class are created,” which is precisely what we need here: a member of a class which is constant, and which cannot change from one object of the class to another.
+Thus, a static const of a built-in type can be treated as a compile-time constant.

+There is one feature of static cons when used inside classes which t is a bit unusual: you must provide the initializer at the point of definition of the static cons.
+This is something that only occurs t with the static cons; as much as you might like to use it in other t situations it won’t work because all other data members must be initialized in the constructor or in other member functions.

 ### Static Data Members
 A static data member of a class is also known as a "class variable", because there is only one common variable for all the objects of that same class, sharing the same value: i.e., its value is not different from one object of this class to another.